sadellie/indexxo/README.md

 > [!NOTE]
 > Currently releasing only for Windows
 >
-> Linux is supported, but not tested (you can build it yourself)
-> macOS is partially supported (you can't build it)
+> Linux is supported, but not tested (you can build it yourself). macOS is partially supported (you can't build it)

 # 😎 Features